 Smart contracts are like digital agreements that do things on their own.
 They work like vending machines, giving you what you need without anyone else.
 This makes things fair and safe, thanks to code.

-Decentralized Finance Lending Swapping Platforms
+Decentralized Finance (DeFi): Lending and Swapping Explained

 Ethereum has made a new financial system.
 Decentralized Finance, or DeFi, uses smart contracts to skip banks and brokers.